 We match artists with building owners based on several factors, including how much input the owner would like to contribute to the design process, the style and artistic goals of the business and the size of the wall.
 We strive to place artists at locations where their style meshes well with the business and building.

-No, but we do ask artists to work with the building or business owner to come up with a design that blends well with the artistic goals of the business.
+No, but we do ask artists to work with the building or business owner to come up with a design that blends well with the personality and artistic goals of the business.
 Every building owner is different.
 Some owners give the artist total artistic freedom to design the mural (within Mural Fest guidelines).
-Others prefer more input on what the mural will look like.
-We encourage building owners to respect the artistic freedom and diversity of the artist throughout the design process.
+Others prefer some input on what the mural will look like.
+We highly encourage building owners to respect the artistic freedom and diversity of the artist throughout the design process.
 Owners do have to give final approval on the design before it goes to the Arts Board for review and approval.

 We typically do not have a theme that artists need to consider in their design.
 However, we do have certain guidelines that must be followed.
 We ask that artwork reflect the diversity and character of South Salt Lake and add vibrancy and a sense of place to the neighborhood.
 Additionally, mural designs must not be deemed an advertisement for a business or product and cannot contain any themes of violence, hate or racism or be vulgar or obscene.

 Our goal is to create permanent works of art.
 We require all building owners to keep the mural intact for three years.
 We have plenty of walls to paint and do not intend to paint over any of the murals.
 However, South Salt Lake is experiencing a great deal of growth, which means properties will change hands and buildings may come down.
 We make every effort to commission walls that will live for at least three years.
 Unfortunately, sometimes unforeseen circumstances, such as weather, vandalism, accidents and other factors, cause an early demise of a mural.